OTUSOFE365025/project-group-34-crn-45894/ADD Iteration 3.md

 | QA - 3 Availability |  AIDAP depends on external university systems and must remain continuously accessible for students, lecturers, and administrators throughout the day. |
 | QA - 4 Security  |  The AIDAP system must protect sensitive academic data and ensure safe authentication through the university’s SSO while interacting with multiple external services. |

+# **Elements Selected for Refinement**

+In this iteration, the focus is on the three critical quality attributes: **Performance, Availability, and Security**.
+The following architectural elements were selected for refinement:

+## Elements to Refine

+- **Integration Connectors**
+  - Handle communication with external university systems (LMS, Registration, Calendar, Mail).
+  - Refined to improve **availability** through retry/fail‑over mechanisms and monitoring of connector health.
+  - Directly addresses sensitivity to external dependencies and network reliability.

+- **Security Layer**
+  - Enforces authentication via institutional SSO and role‑based access control.
+  - Refined to strengthen **security** with encryption at rest/in transit and audit logging.
+  - Directly addresses risks of weak SSO integration and ensures compliance with institutional privacy policies.

+- **Data Storage Layer**
+  - Stores historical interactions, personalization data, and cached responses.
+  - Refined to improve **performance** with caching strategies and indexing, while ensuring **security** through encryption.
+  - Supports availability by maintaining local dashboards even if external systems are temporarily unavailable.

+# **Design Decisions and Rationale**

+In this iteration, design concepts were selected to directly address the three critical quality attributes: **Performance, Availability, and Security**.

+## Design Decisions and Rationale

+### Performance
+- **Decision**: Introduce caching, load balancing, and monitoring agents for latency.
+- **Rationale**: Ensures query response times remain within SLA (<2 seconds) under thousands of concurrent users.

+### Availability
+- **Decision**: Add redundant connectors, retry and recovery mechanisms, and fail‑over strategies.
+- **Rationale**: Keeps the system continuously accessible even when external university systems fail.

+### Security
+- **Decision**: Enforce role‑based access, encryption at rest and in transit, and immutable audit logs.
+- **Rationale**: Protects sensitive academic data, ensures compliance with institutional privacy policies, and strengthens authentication.

 # **ATAM Risks, Non-Risks, Sensitivities and Trade-offs**